Centennial Secondary School (Coquitlam)

 Centennial Secondary School is a high school located in Coquitlam, British Columbia.
 Established in 1967, the centennial year of Canadian Confederation, it is part of School District 43 Coquitlam.
-Centennial has approximately 1300 students and is structured on a semester system.
+Centennial has over 1500 students and is structured on a semester system.
 In addition to academic programs, it offers special programs such as Football, Computer Game Design, Culinary Arts, Automotive Technology, and a Hockey Academy.

 History

 Centennial Secondary School was built in 1966, a year before the centennial of Canada's founding.
 It was completed one year after adjacent Vanier Elementary opened in 1965.
 Its running track was completed soon after on an empty grassy field.
 An additional activity centre and gymnasium were built on the southeast side of the school in 2003.

 In September 2016, some students and faculty started moving into a newer building bearing the Centennial name, built southwest of the original building.
 Construction ended on the newer building in 2017 and in late 2017 after all staff and students had finished moving into the newer building, the older building began demolition, which was completed in May 2018.
-The remnants will be replaced by a soccer field, tennis court, and an extension on the existing activity centre which will become a neighbourhood learning centre.
+The remnants was replaced by a sports field, and an extension on the existing activity centre which became a neighbourhood learning centre.